BeccaL95/website_1.0/content/academic-adventures/24_boys-day.md

 Today was an exciting day at the bingellab, as we welcomed three young science enthusiasts for the 2024 Boys' Day.
 This annual event provides students with a glimpse into diverse careers in the medical field.
 I was privileged to lead our lab's activities, planning and orchestrating a day filled with hands-on experiments and discussions aimed at sparking their interest in (medical) research and neuroscience.

-Today, the Bingel Laboratory at the University Hospital Essen buzzed with excitement as we hosted three young science enthusiasts for Boys' Day 2024.
-This annual event provides students with a glimpse into diverse careers in the medical field, challenging traditional gender roles.

 ### A Day Packed with Activities

 Our day began bright and early at 08:15.
 We kicked off the event at 08:30 with a presentation covering daily research routines, the various types of research we engage in, and the methodologies we use.
 This session was designed to give the boys a comprehensive overview of life in a research lab.